-- Why you selected the garment you did - Clothing budget - Cost of garment - Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck." - Provide 3 color photos of you wearing the garment front view side view back view - 2.
-Best Buy for Your Buck (SF84) (Ages 14-18 before January 1 of the current year)Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see general information above).
-Do not include the

-Shopping In Style Fashion Show Information Sheet in your entry.
-Although both entries do share some information, there are differences in content and format for this class..
+- Why did you select the garment you did - Clothing budget - Cost of garment - Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck." - Provide 3 color photos of you wearing the garment front view side view back view. - 2.
+Best Buy for Your Buck (SF84) (Ages 14-18 before January 1 of the current year) Provide details of the best buy you made for your buck this year.
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a 3-ring binder or video, no posters please (see general information above).
+DO NOT include the Shopping In Style Fashion Show Written Report with Narration Form SF184 in your entry.
+Although both entries do share some information, there are differences in content and format for this class.